JiboLikeThat/60tix/README.md

 6. Remove @RawDataBot from group

 Alternativly:
-- Login to telegram web
+- Login to the Telegram web app (browser)
 - Go to the chat/group you want to add
 - Copy the group **Chat ID** out of the URL (the number after #)